Originally published on 31st October 2017 Last updated on 19th June 2019

 Please note that I wrote this article when I was still quite unwell with hypothyroidism and Hashimoto’s.
 I’m since doing a lot better and my quality of life has improved hugely, which means that my ability to manage housework is no longer affected.
 However, I know many others with thyroid disease will still relate to this article as we go through the ups and downs of living with thyroid disease and are at different points in our journey.

 I have always been a tidy, organised person.
 It’s just who I am.
-My husband and I keep a shared online calendar which organises any meetings, appointments, tasks, reminders etc. and my life is pretty much as organised as it can be.
-This is also reflected in my organised home and again, always has been.
+My husband and I keep a shared online calendar which organises any meetings, appointments, tasks and reminders and my life is pretty much as organised as it can be.
+This is also reflected in my pretty organised home and again, always has been.

-Whilst most twelve-year-old kids were dancing around their room to the latest tune from their favourite band, I was cleaning my room.
-I was reorganising my already organised room and enjoyed doing so.
-I was a strange child, I’ll give you that!
+Whilst most twelve-year-old kids were dancing around their room to the latest tune from their favourite band, I was often found cleaning my room – maybe it was my HSP trait!

 But the point is, I have always been happier in a clean and tidy environment and I take pride and comfort in maintaining such an environment.
 I feel most relaxed in one.
 My anxiety is lower and my HSP trait is balanced when I am in clean and tidy surroundings.
 Before I developed any health conditions, I was able to maintain one without any major issues.